groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/pdfoptions/enablelayeredrendering/_index.md

 ### Remarks

-By default text and graphics are rendered into HTML as a single layer.
+By default, GroupDocs.Veiewer renders text and graphics as a single layer in HTML.
+This option lets you arrange objects in the same order as in the source file.
+The default value is `false`.

+For code example, see the [documentation](https://docs.groupdocs.com/viewer/net/render-pdf-documents/#enable-multi-layer-rendering).

 ### See Also